B&G Foods (NYSE:BGS) Releases FY 2022 Earnings Guidance

 B&G Foods (NYSE:BGS – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
-The company provided EPS guidance of $1.65-$1.75 for the period, compared to the consensus EPS estimate of $1.74.
+The company provided earnings per share (EPS) guidance of $1.65-$1.75 for the period, compared to the consensus estimate of $1.74.
 The company issued revenue guidance of $2.10 billion-$2.14 billion, compared to the consensus revenue estimate of $2.10 billion.

-B&G Foods (NYSE:BGS – Get Rating) last posted its quarterly earnings data on Thursday, May 5th.
-The company reported $0.34 earnings per share for the quarter, missing the consensus estimate of $0.39 by ($0.05).
+B&G Foods (NYSE:BGS – Get Rating) last announced its earnings results on Thursday, May 5th.
+The company reported $0.34 EPS for the quarter, missing analysts’ consensus estimates of $0.39 by ($0.05).
 B&G Foods had a return on equity of 12.91% and a net margin of 3.08%.
-The business had revenue of $532.41 million during the quarter, compared to the consensus estimate of $512.02 million.
-During the same period last year, the business posted $0.52 earnings per share.
-The business’s revenue was up 5.4% on a year-over-year basis.
-Research analysts predict that B&G Foods will post 1.66 EPS for the current fiscal year.
+The company had revenue of $532.41 million during the quarter, compared to analysts’ expectations of $512.02 million.
+During the same quarter last year, the firm posted $0.52 EPS.
+B&G Foods’s revenue for the quarter was up 5.4% compared to the same quarter last year.
+Sell-side analysts predict that B&G Foods will post 1.65 earnings per share for the current fiscal year.

-A number of analysts recently commented on BGS shares.
-Credit Suisse Group decreased their target price on B&G Foods from $27.00 to $26.00 and set an underperform rating for the company in a research report on Wednesday, March 2nd.
-BMO Capital Markets decreased their price objective on B&G Foods from $36.00 to $32.00 in a report on Wednesday, March 2nd.
-Zacks Investment Research raised B&G Foods from a sell rating to a hold rating and set a $28.00 price objective for the company in a report on Wednesday, May 4th.
-Finally, StockNews.com lowered B&G Foods from a hold rating to a sell rating in a report on Monday.
+A number of equities research analysts recently issued reports on BGS shares.
+Credit Suisse Group decreased their price target on B&G Foods from $27.00 to $26.00 and set an underperform rating for the company in a research note on Wednesday, March 2nd.
+BMO Capital Markets decreased their price target on B&G Foods from $36.00 to $32.00 in a research note on Wednesday, March 2nd.
+Zacks Investment Research raised B&G Foods from a sell rating to a hold rating and set a $28.00 price target for the company in a research note on Wednesday, May 4th.
+Finally, StockNews.com lowered B&G Foods from a hold rating to a sell rating in a research report on Monday, May 9th.

-A number of institutional investors have recently bought and sold shares of BGS.
-BlackRock Inc. lifted its position in shares of B&G Foods by 0.9% during the first quarter.
-BlackRock Inc. now owns 10,408,608 shares of the company’s stock worth $280,825,000 after acquiring an additional 90,632 shares in the last quarter.
-Vanguard Group Inc. lifted its stake in B&G Foods by 1.8% in the first quarter.
-Vanguard Group Inc. now owns 7,548,293 shares of the company’s stock worth $203,653,000 after purchasing an additional 132,095 shares during the last quarter.
-Morgan Stanley boosted its position in B&G Foods by 36.7% during the second quarter.
-Morgan Stanley now owns 1,384,406 shares of the company’s stock valued at $45,409,000 after buying an additional 371,512 shares during the period.
-Norges Bank bought a new position in shares of B&G Foods during the fourth quarter valued at about $15,603,000.
-Finally, Wells Fargo & Company MN grew its stake in shares of B&G Foods by 12.9% during the fourth quarter.
-Wells Fargo & Company MN now owns 303,415 shares of the company’s stock valued at $9,324,000 after buying an additional 34,663 shares during the last quarter.
-Institutional investors and hedge funds own 64.72% of the company’s stock.
+A number of hedge funds and other institutional investors have recently modified their holdings of BGS.
+Norges Bank bought a new position in shares of B&G Foods in the 4th quarter worth $15,603,000.
+BlackRock Inc. raised its position in shares of B&G Foods by 4.7% in the 4th quarter.
+BlackRock Inc. now owns 10,317,976 shares of the company’s stock worth $317,073,000 after acquiring an additional 460,798 shares in the last quarter.
+Morgan Stanley raised its position in shares of B&G Foods by 36.7% in the 2nd quarter.
+Morgan Stanley now owns 1,384,406 shares of the company’s stock worth $45,409,000 after acquiring an additional 371,512 shares in the last quarter.
+State Street Corp raised its position in shares of B&G Foods by 7.0% in the 1st quarter.
+State Street Corp now owns 3,450,601 shares of the company’s stock worth $94,646,000 after acquiring an additional 226,042 shares in the last quarter.
+Finally, Vanguard Group Inc. raised its position in shares of B&G Foods by 1.8% in the 1st quarter.
+Vanguard Group Inc. now owns 7,548,293 shares of the company’s stock worth $203,653,000 after acquiring an additional 132,095 shares in the last quarter.
+64.72% of the stock is owned by institutional investors and hedge funds.

 About B&G Foods (Get Rating)